JFrog CLI Control Manager

 # Test upload performance

-jfcm benchmark prod,dev -- rt upload test.txt my-repo/ --iterations 5 --detailed
+jfcm benchmark prod,dev -- rt upload test.txt my-repository/ --iterations 5 --detailed

 Usage Analytics